 It is important that when we run one of these import jobs, we can identify the files that need to be downloaded and processed as quickly and efficiently as possible.
-The recommendations in this document help Interana accomplish this task by addressing these potential inefficiencies:
+The recommendations in this document help Scuba accomplish this task by addressing these potential inefficiencies:

 - Both types of import jobs import files for a certain date or date range.
 If we organize our bucket by date, we can avoid scanning all files in the bucket to find new files that need to be processed.

 - AWS only allows the listing of a s3 bucket by file name (not things like update time and file size), and that listing does not support wildcarding.
-Interana can approximate wildcarding functionality by issuing many list requests, but that is inefficient and slows down the scanning process.
+Scuba can approximate wildcarding functionality by issuing many list requests, but that is inefficient and slows down the scanning process.

 - If we can import multiple data sources to the same dataset using a single pattern, we can avoid the overhead of running many jobs.